qbcore-framework/qb-target/EXAMPLES.md

 ```

 ## Add interactable Ped at specific coordinates
 This is an example for adding an interactable Ped with a weapon in given coordinates.
-It does this by defining a BoxZone outside of Mission Row.

 The below `Config.Peds` table is located in `init.lua`.
-The export is then called from another script, similar to the **AddBoxZone / Job Check** example above.

-**Note:** If the ped doesn't have `blockevents` enabled and they disappear or respond to an event the ped may no longer be in the interactable spot.
-However, the interactable spot will still be usable, despite no ped being present.

 ```lua
 Config.Peds = {